General

 Letting drift occur undermines that effort and provides a false sense of governance.

-How to Avoid Drift in the First Place?
+How to avoid drift in the first place?

 As we have seen earlier, the primary source of drift is manual changes.
 Those are often linked to loose access control practices.
 The Principle of least privilege recommends granting only the necessary permissions.
-The fewer people can manually modify the infrastructure, the better.
+The fewer people who can manually modify the infrastructure, the better.
 Admin-level access is typically limited to senior infrastructure engineers and SREs.

 That being said, even with the most trained engineers and the best intentions, drift will happen.
 It is inevitable, so you need to make sure that you can easily and quickly detect it and possibly revert it.

-How to Detect Drift?
+How to detect drift?

 As we said earlier, drift is the difference between the desired state of the infrastructure as defined in the IaC source code and the actual state of the infrastructure.